mongodb/specifications/source/uri-options/uri-options.rst

    * - maxIdleTimeMS
      - non-negative integer; 0 means no minimum
-     - defined in connection pooling spec (TODO: Add link)
+     - defined in `connection pooling spec <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling.rst##connection-pool-options-1>`_
      - required for drivers with connection pools
      - The amount of time a connection can be idle before it's closed

    * - maxPoolSize
      - positive integer
-     - defined in collection pooling spec (TODO: Add link)
+     - defined in `collection pooling spec <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling.rst##connection-pool-options-1>`_
      - required for drivers with connection pools
      - The maximum number of clients or connections able to be created by a pool at a given time